Shiva108/ai-llm-red-team-handbook/DEPLOYMENT.md

 1. Go to [gitbook.com](https://www.gitbook.com/)
 2. Sign in and click **New Space**
 3. Select **Import from GitHub**
-4. Choose your repository
+4. Choose your repository: `shiva108/ai-llm-red-team-handbook`
-5. GitBook will auto-detect `SUMMARY.md` and build your book
+5. GitBook will auto-detect `.gitbook.yaml` and `docs/SUMMARY.md` and build your book

-### Method 2: GitBook CLI (Local)
+### Method 2: GitBook CLI (Local - Legacy)

 ```bash
 # Install GitBook CLI